 Artesia Boulevard – Class IV Parking-Protected Bike … Read More »

-The 10th Annual Long Beach Bike Count took place on October 19th and 22nd.
-Volunteers counted cyclists and pedestrians in fifty shifts across the city.
+The 11th Annual Long Beach Bike Count is taking place on October 18th and 21st.
+Volunteers can sign up at this link to count cyclists and pedestrians in sixty shifts across the city.
 This program is one of the longest-running bike counts in the country and relies on volunteers for its success.

 Why is the Bike Count important?

 City planners and engineers rely on data collected in the bike count to make informed decisions about the city’s transportation network.
 Counts are conducted before and after new infrastructure projects are constructed to determine the effectiveness and popularity of specific types of bikeways.
 Bike count data are also used to supplement safety statistics and have enabled the city to engaged in targeted public safety campaigns.
-For example, collision analyses showed a correlation between wrong-way riding and injury collisions.
-In areas where the Bike Count showed frequent instances of wrong-way riding, the City deployed … Read More »
+For example, collision analyses showed a correlation between wrong-way riding and … Read More »

 We hope y’all had as much fun riding in the pop-up Atlantic Avenue parking-separated bike lanes as we did!
 What a great way to get to the already awesome First Fridays Long Beach in Bixby Knolls.
 Let us know what you thought about the temporary lanes, and if/where you’d like to see similar physically-separated bike lanes in Long Beach. #LBbikeplan